idlewan/vertigo-tabs/README.md

 ## To Not Do (yet)
 - Tab tree.
-Having a tab tree is not currently possible (missing [openerTabId support in firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/tabs/Tab#Browser_compatibility)), however it might be a desirable feature in the future
+Having a tab tree is not currently possible (missing [openerTabId support in firefox](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/tabs/Tab#Browser_compatibility)), however it might be a desirable feature in the future.
+- Proper "tab is loaded/unloaded" support.
+Currently, the extension only tracks the loading of tabs from the moment the extension is loaded, so tabs that have been loaded before but not selected appear as unloaded.

 # License